-10 Summary of significant accounting policies
+10 Summary of material accounting policies

 The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to both periods presented, unless otherwise stated.

 10.1 Basis of preparation

 The financial statements of the Fund have been prepared in accordance with Philippine Financial Reporting Standards (PFRSs).
 The term PFRSs in general includes all applicable PFRSs, Philippine Accounting Standards (PAS), and interpretations of the Philippine Interpretations Committee, Standing Interpretations Committee and International Financial Reporting Interpretations Committee which have been approved by the Financial and Sustainability Reporting Standards Council and adopted by the Philippine Securities and Exchange Commission.